Carter Page: Against Oath Inc. (Yahoo! News and HuffPost). Filed by Carter Page

 On February 11, 2021, Page lost a defamation suit he had filed against Yahoo!
 News and HuffPost for their articles that described his activities mentioned in the Steele dossier.
-The judge said that Page admitted the articles about his potential contacts with Russian officials were essentially true.
+The judge wrote: "The article simply says that U.S. intelligence agencies were investigating reports of plaintiff's meetings with Russian officials, which Plaintiff admits is true."

 Page's suit targeted Oath for 11 articles, especially one written by Michael Isikoff and published by Yahoo!
 News in September 2016.
 The judge dismissed the suit on February 11, 2021, noting that "Page's arguments regarding Isikoff's description of the dossier and Steele were 'either sophistry or political spin'."
 He also said that Page "failed to allege actual malice by any of the authors, and that the three articles written by HuffPost employees were true".
 Page was represented by attorneys John Pierce and L. Lin Wood, who was denied permission to represent Page because of his actions in the attempts to overturn the 2020 United States presidential election in favor of President Donald Trump.

 In January 2022, Page lost an effort to revive the defamation case over Isikoff's article.
 Chief Justice Collins J. Seitz Jr. said "the article at the crux of the case—by Yahoo News reporter Michael Isikoff—was either completely truthful or, 'at a minimum,' conveyed a true 'gist,' even if it included some 'minor' or 'irrelevant' incorrect statements."
 Bloomberg Law reported that "The court dismissed as far-fetched Page's theories about a conspiracy among interconnected media and political figures to tarnish Trump by concocting the Russia investigation from thin air."

 On May 16, 2022, the U.S. Supreme Court refused to hear a defamation suit filed by Page.